 Children’s Dental Health of Lancaster is easily accessible from Route 30 and serves pediatric dental patients in the greater Lancaster area and beyond, allowing children to receive the restorative dental care needed to maintain a healthy smile.
-Our center consists of state-of-the-art technology for superior surgical care, as well as comfortable, patient-centered spaces for our young patients to receive treatment and recover from their procedure.
-We have a special space in our lobby for children to enjoy toys and entertainment to reduce anxiety as they wait for their procedure to begin.
-We’ll do everything we can in our center to ensure you and your child’s comfort.
+Our surgery center features state-of-the-art technology for superior surgical care, as well as comfortable, patient-centered spaces for children to receive treatment and recover from their procedure.
+We have a special space in our lobby for kids to enjoy toys and entertainment to reduce anxiety as they wait for their procedure to begin.
+We’ll do everything we can to ensure you and your child’s comfort.
 You can find our Lancaster location across the street from Rohrerstown Elementary School next door to A&E Audiology & Hearing Aid Center.

 2160 Noll Drive, Lancaster, PA 17603

 Dental surgery can help alleviate fear, anxiety, and stress in young patients so that they no longer fear going to the dentist.
 It can also improve safety, as it’s important for patients to sit very still during dental procedures in order for dentists to use instruments and mechanical equipment safely.
 If children are unable to remain still and calm, then dental surgery may be the best option.
 The safety of children is always our priority—our anesthesiologists are state- and board-certified.
 We also have RNs present in the room at all times while patients are in surgery.

 Why fix baby teeth at all if they aren’t permanent?

 There are several reasons to fix primary, or baby, teeth:

 - Primary teeth are important because they help guide proper eruption of the permanent teeth.